farsightsec/axa/README.md

 used instead of building from source on Debian-based systems.

-On a clean Debian install, the following brings in everything "external" that is needed and then install all of thw AXA tools and `libaxa`:
+On a clean Debian install, the following brings in everything "external" that is needed and then install all of the AXA tools and `libaxa`:

 ~~~
 # apt-get install build-essential autoconf libpcap-dev      \